malikhan-dev/malikhan-dev/README.md

-## Mohammadreza Malikhan
+## 👤Mohammadreza Malikhan

 <div>
    Backend developer specializing in Go (Golang) and C#, focused on building efficient systems, reusable libraries, and clean backend architectures.
-Creator of ZenQL. an internal dsl for golang. comparable to c# linq and java streams.
+Creator of ZenQL. an internal dsl for golang. comparable to c# linq and java streams💡.

 </div>

-## Featured Project
+## 🛠️ Featured Project

 <div align="center">